Update: 22 October 2017

 The presence of a high concentration of antioxidant carotenoids, especially β-carotene, may account for the biological and medicinal properties of carrots.
 Carrots have been reported to have diuretic, N-balancing properties and are effective in the elimination of uric acid (Anon 1952).
 Numerous animal experiments and epidemiological studies have indicated that carotenoids inhibit carcinogenesis in mice and rats and may have anticarcinogenic effects in humans.
 In biological systems, β-carotene functions as a free radical-trapping agent and single oxygen quencher and have antimutagenic, chemopreventive, photoprotective and immunoenhancing properties (Deshpande et al. 1995).
 Carrot intake also may enhance the immune system, protect against stroke, high blood pressure, osteoporosis, cataracts arthritis, heart diseases, bronchial asthma and urinary tract infection (Beom et al. 1998; Sun et al. 2001; Seo and Yu 2003).
 Carotenoids also act as free-radical scavengers and are very important for health (Bast et al. 1998; Bramley 2000).
 D'Odorico et al. (2000).
 Carotenoids have shown that the presence of α- and β-carotene in blood has a protective effect against atherosclerosis.
 High carotenoid diets are associated with a reduced risk of heart disease, Nocolle et al. (2003).

 Adults can drink about 6-10 ounces of carrot juice daily.
-More than this could be too high of a sugar dose.
 Reduce the amount for children.
-Carrots can be quite high in fructose, especially very sweet ones.
-It is best to drink it 15-30 minutes before, or 1 hour after eating, so other food does not interfere with the nutrient absorption.
+Carrots can be quite high in sugar, especially very sweet ones.
+They contain about 10% carbohydrates (sucrose, glucose, xylose and fructose).
 Safe clean produce is also important.
 You can soak carrots in a solution of 3% food grade hydrogen peroxide (H2O2) to neutralize pathogens, kill parasites and keep them fresh longer.

 NOTE: Carrot juice should taste very sweet and delicious.
 The reason for bad flavor may be that the carrots were grown in nutrient depleated soils, or the quality of water used for irrigation was bad.
 Even toxic over-drift from neighboring non-organic fields can be a factor.
 If your juice tastes "off" we recommend you find a better source for carrots.